Skip to Content

 Have you ever wanted to fly over one of the most scenic parts of the world?
 Well, now you can!

-Over the last decade, a number of helicopter companies have emerged in Cromwell to offer flights over the Cromwell basin and the surrounding region.
+Over the last decade, a number of helicopter companies have popped up in Cromwell to offer flights over the Cromwell basin and the surrounding region.
 One such business, Heliview Flights, is a family-run boutique helicopter company located right in the heart of Cromwell, and it has been operating scenic helicopter flights since 2014.
-Their basin helicopter fight with alpine landing tour looks absolutely amazing – imagine, wine at a remote alpine location where you were dropped off by helicopter!

 Or for the more daring among us, Cromwell even features hang gliding and paragliding flights!
 Even the boldest of adrenaline junkies can enjoy breathtaking views of the South Island’s dramatic snow-capped mountains, crystal-clear rivers, and pristine lakes.

 Sky Trek Hang Gliding offers exciting hang gliding and paragliding experiences to the bold and daring!
 They’re based in Queenstown and will also take you on the scenic drive to Cromwell through the world-famous Gibbston Valley and Kawarau Gorge.
 You may even see a Lord of the Rings filming location or two on the way!
+You can learn more about their flights over on their website.

-12. Attend the Cromwell Classic Car & Hot Rod Festival
+15. Attend the Cromwell Classic Car & Hot Rod Festival

 In Cromwell, warm summer nights remind me of one thing – vintage car shows!

 Everyone loves a good blast from the past, especially when it comes to classic and vintage cars from over the decades!
-In this old-world Cromwell relic, you’ll get to see everything from exotic sports cars to retro classics dating all the way back from the early 1900s.
+In this old-world Cromwell relic, you’ll get to see everything from exotic sports cars to retro classics dating all the way back to the early 1900s.

 Every summer, Cromwell hosts a massive car show that attracts onlookers and families from across the area.
 In 2021, over 740 cars were on display!
 And at the conclusion of the show, many of the car owners hit the roads for a drive through town, waving to bystanders as they show off their wheels.

-13. Stroll through a dreamy rose garden at Anderson Park
+16. Stroll through a dreamy rose garden at Anderson Park

 Situated right in the middle of Cromwell in the 36-acre Anderson Park, the commemorative rose garden boasts over 40 varieties of roses from around the world.
 Constructed around a giant sundial, this round-shaped rose garden features peaceful footpaths to have a stroll at any time of day.
 It’s a popular place for dog walkers, joggers, cyclists, and locals.